Anomalous waiting-time distributions in postselection-free quantum many-body dynamics under continuous monitoring: Analytical and numerical results for waiting-time distributions

 Here, we have used the fact that the identity operator is invariant under the time evolution generated by $\tilde {\mathscr L}$.
 Thus, the decay rate $\exp(-\gamma L\tau/4)$ coincides with that of the Poissonian distribution for the half-chain subsystem.

 Figure~\ref{fig_wtd} shows the numerical results of the half-chain WTD (blue histogram) for $\gamma=0.05$ [Fig.~\ref{fig_wtd}(a)], $0.5$ [Fig.~\ref{fig_wtd}(b)], and $1$ [Fig.~\ref{fig_wtd}(c)].
 The calculation is performed by using the quantum trajectory method following Eq.~\eqref{eq_stochastic} for the continuously monitored Heisenberg model with the system size $L=8$ (see \ref{app_L14} for the results with larger system sizes).
 In the algorithm, we focus on the half-chain subsystem $M \in [1, L/2]$ (whole system $M \in [1, L]$) for $W_{\mathrm{half}}(\tau)$ [$W_{\mathrm{whole}}(\tau)$], calculating the time interval between the first and second jumps after $t_{\mathrm{ss}}$ over trajectory realizations.
 Figure~\ref{fig_wtd} clearly suggests that the long-time tail of the half-chain WTD becomes heavier than the Poissonian distribution (red line), irrespective of the measurement strength.
 We further observe that the exponential slope of the anomalous tail of the half-chain WTD is governed by the eigenvalue $\lambda_0$ (green line), and that the time interval dominated by $\lambda_0$ systematically extends as $\gamma$ increases.
-We have also confirmed the similar trend as the measurement strength is further increased (not shown).
-Importantly, as $\lambda_0$ is independent of the system size for strong measurement strength [see Fig.~\ref{fig_nojumpop}(c)], the anomalous tail of the WTD persists in the thermodynamic limit.
+We have also confirmed the similar trend as the measurement strength is further increased and that the anomalous WTD is also obtained for the other values of $J_z$ (see \ref{app_Jz0p5}).
+Importantly, as $\lambda_0$ is independent of the system size for strong measurement strength [see Fig.~\ref{fig_nojumpop}(c) and Table \ref{tab_lambda0}], the anomalous tail of the WTD persists in the thermodynamic limit.
 Moreover, as shown in the enlarged views of Figs.~\ref{fig_wtd}(a), \ref{fig_wtd}(b), and \ref{fig_wtd}(c), the short-time behavior of the half-chain WTD exhibits the exponential slope close to the Poissonian distribution, indicating the validity of Eq.~\eqref{eq_wtdhalf3} at short times.
 Therefore, the behavior of the WTD of the half-chain subsystem is drastically different from the one of the total system described by the Poissonian distribution: the exponential slope of the half-chain WTD is characterized by the Poissonian one at short times and crossovers to the anomalous tail described by the eigenvalue $\lambda_0$ of the superoperator $\mathscr L_0$.